MaryamAsgarinezhad/obsidian/Chat history llm/Chat history.md

 ### Relevance to Chat History

-- Because ChatGPT’s training data includes _dialogue snippets_ and _multi-turn interactions_, the model is naturally oriented toward referencing _prior user inputs and prior model outputs_ when generating new responses.
+- ==Because ChatGPT’s training data includes _dialogue snippets_ and _multi-turn interactions_, the model is naturally oriented toward referencing _prior user inputs and prior model outputs_ when generating new responses.==
 - This is distinct from older, single-turn GPT models, as ChatGPT’s fine-tuning process directly conditions it to handle conversation history rather than just a single query.

 ### What the Post Implies